Self Excited DC Motor

 • Electric fans

-• Small pumps
+• Small water pumps

 Comparison: Self Excited vs Separately Excited DC Motor